mmmuscus/Shadow-Functions-Engine/README.md

 ```
 **Usage:** Theese variables are true on every frame the correct button (which's name is in the ___ space) is pressed.

-**Notes:** You can easily get the information from more key as well, you just need to add a new variable in [this .cpp file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/ShadowFunctionsEngine.cpp) and a new function in the [input.h](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/input/input.h) and [input.cpp](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/input/input.cpp) file.
+**Notes:** You can easily get the information from more keys as well, you just need to add a new variable in [the main .cpp file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/ShadowFunctionsEngine.cpp) and a new function in the [input.h](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/input/input.h) and [input.cpp](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/input/input.cpp) file.
 ### 3.3.4. player
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp